awsdocs/service-quotas-user-guide/doc_source/identity-access-management.md

 ## Predefined AWS managed policies for Service Quotas<a name="predefined-policies"></a>

 The managed policies created by AWS grant the required permissions for common use cases\.
-You can attach these policies to your IAM users, based on the access to Service Quotas that they require:
+You can attach these policies to your IAM principals, based on the access to Service Quotas that they require:
-+ **ServiceQuotasFullAccess** — Grants full access required to use Service Quotas features\.
++ `ServiceQuotasFullAccess` – Grants full access required to use Service Quotas features\.
-+ **ServiceQuotasReadOnlyAccess** — Grants read\-only access to Service Quotas features\.
++ `ServiceQuotasReadOnlyAccess` – Grants read\-only access to Service Quotas features\.